 The Application should have a window to keep track of all the transactions done during the day.

 The trader (owner) should be able to run historical transaction reports.
-If possible download them into excel.
+The users should be able to search by date.
+If possible, the traders should be able to download them into excel.

 The application should have a “suspend all products” button.

 If possible there should be a Price breakdown interface in case of communication errors.
+In other words, if there is a loss of communication the user should be notified by a message on the screen (i.e. communication error).
+Also, if the system goes down all the user’s products should be automatically inactivated.

 PRODUCT CONTROL INTERFACE

-This application will be used by the traders (owners) and by EnronOnline Product Control personnel.
-The application will have to modules.
+This application will be used by the Pipeline’s Owners and by EnronOnline Product Control personnel.
+The application will have three modules.

 Product Creation Module: the interface to build and approve new products.

-Contracts and Credit Module: this application will be used to update each pipeline’s customer list for contract and credit checks.
+Contracts and Credit Module: this application will be used to update each pipeline’s customer list for contract and credit limits.

+Product Long Description Manager: this module will be used to build the Long Descriptions for each Product Type.

-The modules will be shown as two different tabs on the same window (similar to excel spreadsheets).
+The modules will be shown as three different tabs on the same window (similar to excel spreadsheets).

-Trader (Owner) and Product Controller Log On
+Product Controller Log On

 The log on will be through the same url as the one used for the Capacity Owner Interface.

+On the Homepage the users will need to click on the Product Control button.
+This button will only be visible if the user ID is set up with the appropriate access right.Instead off login to the Stack Manager they will login to the Product Control Interface.

 Unique user ID’s and passwords will be required.
 This is required because the user of this application may or may not be the actual Capacity Trader (Owner).
-If the user is not the trader then, the “All Product Listing” on the Capacity Owner Homepage will be grayed-out.
+If the user is not the trader then, the “All Product Listing” on the Capacity Owner Homepage will be empty.

-Product Creation Module
+Product Control Module

-This Product Creation Module will be located on the first Tab of the Window.
+This Product Control Module will be located on the first Tab of the Window.

 This tool will allow for the creation of products with the correct attributes (for more on attributes see 3.2).